swcarpentry/training-course/_submissions/round-04/5/2013-06-19-reflections-repeating-things.md

 We (Daniel Falster and Rich FitzJohn) are co-teaching an R-based programming-skills course to ~20 PhD students and postdocs at Macquarie University.
 The class that this reflection is based on was a two-hour long session as part of that course, for which 17 students came.
 (Previously we had been doing 1 hour classes, but that had not felt like enough time, so this week was a bit of an experiment).

-The topic we covered was &#8220;repeating things&#8221;, where we were trying to give a tour through several of the basic ways of avoiding repetition by using R&#8217;s looping constructs.
+The topic we covered was "repeating things", where we were trying to give a tour through several of the basic ways of avoiding repetition by using R's looping constructs.
 Many of our students currently repeat things through copy and paste, and all were keen to learn clearer and more efficient approaches.
 There are a large number of possible looping methods in R, and we wanted to give the students a flavour for the main ones, and some guidance as to which to use in different situations.

 For this class, we alternated between displaying a [webpage with the main content][1] (that the students also had access to) and a copy of [Rstudio][2] for typing in code.
-We had told students that we would be encouraging everyone to code along in the class, though because of the time constraints, we didn&#8217;t have specific exercises.
+We had told students that we would be encouraging everyone to code along in the class, though because of the time constraints, we didn't have specific exercises.

 Where we were covering broader concepts, we had the blog post projected and spoke around that.
 Because we were co-teaching, we alternated speaking here, which helped keep the energy levels up.

 For about half of the time (perhaps more) we were writing code and discussing it as we wrote it.
 For this class, Rich wrote code while Daniel discussed what was being written.
-At the same time, we had students follow along so that they hit errors, and as they found surprising results we&#8217;d replicate them on the projected screen so that everyone could see.
+At the same time, we had students follow along so that they hit errors, and as they found surprising results we'd replicate them on the projected screen so that everyone could see.

 We tried to get the students to question what was going on as much as possible to try and get them to develop an intuitive understanding of the different approaches.